Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 To give you an idea of how dark this game is compared to the past, Teen-rated games in the series, the game is rated Mature (17+) in North America.

-Those black holes are his irises, he still have his eyes.
-Even then, they still look pretty scary.
+Those black holes are his irises; he still has his eyes.
+Even then though, they look pretty scary.

 A Paranoia Fuel and Fridge Horror example: at the end of Case 1, it's revealed Ted Tonate has been selling dismantled bombs on the black market.
 Earlier in the trial, he mentions how easy it is to rearm them.
 This guy could have been supplying terrorists for who knows how long.

 There's also the fact that he was willing to blow up a courtroom, potentially killing hundreds of innocents, just to erase evidence of his crime.
 This wasn't attempted murderer; this was an act of terrorism!
 Combined with his crazed facial expressions when he starts breaking down and you have one of the most creepy Starter Villains in the series.

 Although, near the end of the game, we find out that Ted Tonate really wasn't the one who bombed the courtroom.
 The person who did was The Phantom.
 This makes this point even more dark.
 Ted Tonate at the very least looked as if he was trying to clear the court out before the bomb exploded.
 But The Phantom didn't try to do this at all.
 So taking into account that he was the one who detonated the bomb...he really was expecting the bomb to go off, while everyone was still in the courtroom, thus killing a room full of innocent people.
 Oh, and he did it all to destroy one tiny piece of evidence.
 Yup, you can tell they ranked the darkness up for this game.